wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 1. [**Machine Learning Pipeline**](/blog/posts/2020/husky-ai-walkthrough/) - High Level overview of the bits and pieces (this post)
 2. [**Building a machine learning model**](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) - The steps involved in building Husky AI model and training it
 3. [**Operationalizing the model**](/blog/posts/2020/husky-ai-mlops-operationalize-the-model/) - how did I make the model invokable from a web site
-4. [**Threat Modeling the system**](/blog/posts/2020/husky-ai-walkthrough/) - Identifying threats and attacks, with a focus on the AI/ML threats
+4. [**Threat modeling the system**](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/) - Identifying threats and attacks, with a focus on the AI/ML threats

 Let's get started with an overview of the machine learning pipeline.
 This will already highlight many of the moving pieces that can be attacked!